 Another thing to keep in mind is that all molecules have a charge, so surfactant molecules do too.
 Surfactants are classified as anionic (negative charge), cationic (positive charge) or amphoteric (can be attracted to either positive or negative charge).
 If there is no charge they are called non-ionic surfactants.
 You want to generally stick to the rule of like-with-like, so don’t go mixing cationic and anionic surfactants as they may not work so well together.

 At Essentially Natural we sell only naturally derived, sulfate free products so this excludes most anionic surfactants such as sodium lauryl sulfate and sodium laureth sulfate which although lather and clean extremely well, are very harsh.
+We do stock one anionic liquid surfactant, sodium lauroyl sarcosinate, which is naturally derived.

 Non-ionic surfactants work well with other surfactants so can be used in blends which are highly effective, but naturally derived.